 - If I have a product question do they actually get back to me?
 Are they nice?
 Helpful?
 Snotty?

 - Organic: If a food product is not certified organic, I normally score it down a full point.
-Not always; for example, if there are other major green benefits of the food company beyond organic involved, but usually I will knock off a whole point.
-I do like some non-organic foods, but overall I purchase organic when possible and encourage others to do the same.
+That said, I’ll also consider if there are other major eco-friendly benefits of the food company beyond organic involved.

 - Taste: Is it yummy?
 To who?
 Kids, adults, everyone?

-- Ingredients: – Are they toxic?
-Will the ingredients harm me or the planet?
-Are the ingredients organic, local, natural, free from icky stuff I wouldn’t let my son near?
+- Ingredients: – Will the ingredients in the product harm me or the planet?
+Are the ingredients organic, local, and free from icky stuff I wouldn’t let my son near?
 Can I pronounce all the ingredients?

 - Labels: Are all ingredients listed on the packaging and at the company website?

 - Nutrition: Is it nutritionally viable? or just a fun food?
 NOTE: I’m not down on fun foods, what I am down on are companies who make candy or soda then claim it’s a nutritionally necessary item.
-It may be fun, and worthwhile for a treat, but that’s not the same as nutritious – natural or not.
+It may be fun, and worthwhile for a treat, but that’s not the same as nutritious.

 Additional criteria for clothing